74RL/AD_OU-GPO_Tool/README.md

 Set-GPInheritance -Target $newUserOUDN -IsBlocked Yes Set-GPInheritance -Target $newComputerOUDN -IsBlocked Yes
 ```
-+ if you want to block GP-Inheritance on created OUs, simply comment/cut it out
++ if you do not want to block GP-Inheritance on created OUs, simply comment/cut it out

 ---
 **3. Decide if you want the created OUs to be protected from accidental deletion:**